UNIT-Electronics-MX/unit_devlab_i2c_icp10111_barometric_pressure_sensor/README.md

-# ICP-10111 Barometric Pressure Sensor Module
+# DevLab: I2C ICP-10111 Barometric Pressure Sensor

 ## Introduction

-The UNIT **ICP-10111 Barometric Pressure Sensor Module** is a compact and efficient sensor designed for high-accuracy atmospheric pressure measurements with low power consumption.
+The UNIT **DevLab ICP-10111 Barometric Pressure Sensor** is a compact and efficient sensor designed for high-accuracy atmospheric pressure measurements with low power consumption.
 Based on MEMS capacitive technology, this module offers ultra-low noise performance, exceptional relative accuracy, and stable sensor throughput.
 Ideal for weather monitoring, altitude measurement, and environmental sensing, it delivers industry-leading precision in demanding applications.